paulam92/paulam92/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...MERN Showcase App
+- 🔭 I’m currently working on ...Final Project, Portfolio
 - 🌱 I’m currently learning ...
-Html,CSS,SASS,Bootstrap,Javascript,MERN
+Mern Full Stack
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... interesting projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... anything
-- 💬 Ask me about ...anything
+- 💬 Ask me about ... feel free to ask
-- 📫 How to reach me: ...szakacsmpaula@gmail.com
+- 📫 How to reach me: ...https://www.linkedin.com/in/paula-mark
 - 😄 Pronouns: ...She/Her
 - ⚡ Fun fact: ...I'm a Polyglot :D
 -->